 Anonymous SPARQL queries would no longer be possible in this example.

 Again, please consult the Apache Shiro website for details and more sophisticated setups.
 The default configuration of Fuseki is kept simple but is not recommended for setups where sensitive data is provided.

 Changing the security setup requires a server restart.

 This is a minimal configuration for the default configuration.

-[main] localhost=org.apache.jena.fuseki.authz.LocalhostFilter [urls] ## Control functions open to anyone /$/status = anon /$/ping = anon ## and the rest are restricted to localhost. ## See above for 'localhost' /$/** = localhost /**=anon
+[main] localhost=org.apache.jena.fuseki.authz.LocalhostFilter [urls] ## Control functions open to anyone /$/server = anon /$/ping = anon ## and the rest are restricted to localhost. ## See above for 'localhost' /$/** = localhost /**=anon

 This extract shows the simple user/password setup.